siriusb-org/siriusb-org.github.io/volunteers.md

 Interested in working with us?
 Fill out this [form](https://forms.gle/k5eQQjDZxTMWj8mY6){:target="_blank"} or email siriusborganization [at] gmail.com.

 None of this would be possible without our partners/volunteers.
 For a list of people who have given their time in the past (broken out by primary involvement), see below.
-To learn more about a particular program we've run, use the email above or reach out to the organizer(s).
+To learn more about a particular program we've run, use the email above or reach out to the organizer(s) directly.

 ## 2023 VERGE
 Funded by the International Astronomical Union North American Regional Office of Astronomy for Development Women and Girls in Astronomy Program and the Heising-Simons Foundation.